Beyond the Bourbon with ‘Small Batch’ Tours in Louisville

 · Custom bourbon or foodie tour with Mint Julep Experiences

-In addition, Louisville Tourism is offering a new promotion to area residents to save up to 50% off an overnight stay in a participating hotel, along with a $25 Visa gift card for dining at a local restaurant by booking at lou.ly/hotel.
-This promotion is for Kentucky and Southern Indiana residents and will run through the end of 2020.
+In addition, Louisville Tourism is offering a promotion to area residents to save up to 50% off an overnight stay in a participating hotel, along with a $25 gift card for dining at a local restaurant by booking at lou.ly/hotel.
+This promotion is for Kentucky and Southern Indiana residents and will run through March 31.